Shuqin2025/ssge-website/concepts/SemanticIntegrity.md

 ## Beyond Data Integrity

-Traditional systems protect data integrity.
+Traditional systems preserve data integrity.

 They verify whether information has been modified,